This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for BlackBerry (NYSE:BBRY)

-Below are key drivers of BackBerry's value that present opportunities for upside or downside to the current Trefis price estimate for BlackBerry:
+Below are key drivers of BlackBerry's value that present opportunities for upside or downside to the current Trefis price estimate:

 For additional details, select a driver above or select a division from the interactive Trefis split for BlackBerry at the top of the page.

-BlackBerry's Push Email division contributes the most to the company's value, ahead of its BlackBerry division for the following reasons.
+BlackBerry's software division contributes the most to the company's value for the following reasons.

 Being a service based division, it has higher margins than the BlackBerry hardware division.
-While BlackBerry's recent travails have caused smartphone gross margins to fall to the low single digits, push email affords it over 70% margins currently.
+While BlackBerry's recent travails have caused smartphone gross margins to fall to the fall considerably, the software division offers margins upwards of 80%.